stevekerrick/GraphqlToTsql/docs/documentation.md

 }
 ```

-`GraphqlToTsql` supports Introspection queries, but you might not want to allow them
+`GraphqlToTsql` supports Introspection queries, but you might not want to allow them because:
-* Introspection queries are kind of slow (adds an extra second or two)
+* They add overhead.
-* Best Practice is to allow Introspection in test environments but not in Production
+* A "Best Practice" is to allow Introspection in test environments so that people can
+experiment with your API using a tool like GraphiQL, but not to allow Introspection in Production.

 ### ConnectionString